hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I guess we'll see in 10-20 years.

 [15:45:56](#mA_FFXMrW1mg-lPWcN7WXxQAYRIrFJ_Z39zh7Yml9GQ) <hiiamboris (NOT THIS ONE)>:
-Although looking is not seeing Ì†ΩÌ∏â
+Although looking is not seeing üòâ

 [15:57:28](#WhkqVtKgE-SsctP0M2LQ0XzzAfGoobVrg6UvDyW8Q3U) <henrikmk (Henrik Mikael Kristensen)>:
 That information has already been sold to evildoers and spammers a long time ago, regardless of if you gave it away or not.
 It wouldn't be worth much to OpenAI.